-The required textbook for the course is "Macroeconomics" by Abel, Bernanke, and Croushore [ABC] (Pearson, 9th edition), with access to MyFinanceLab (aka MyEconLab).
+The required textbook for the course is "Macroeconomics" by Abel, Bernanke, and Croushore [ABC] (Pearson, 10th edition), with access to MyEconLab.
 The textbook is available for purchase in the bookstore.
+Earlier editions of the book is OK to have.

 Throughout the semester, you should keep current with economic news.
 A subscription to The Financial Times, The Wall Street Journal, The Economist, or a close substitute is recommended.
 Websites: Canvas and MyEconLab software (to be purchased)